Residency Requirements and Waiver Information

 - first Tuesday of December

-Possible residency exemptions include:
+Possible automatic residency waivers include:

 - Living with an immediate family member (must be a parent, sibling, or legal guardian with an address within 20 miles of Pacific University, Forest Grove campus).
 Living with an immediate family member requires legal proof of residence, (e.g. a copy of the immediate family member’s Oregon driver’s license).
 The Residence Options Committee uses Google Maps to calculate the mileage between the immediate family member's address and Pacific University, 2043 College Way, Forest Grove, Oregon.
 The shortest distance displayed is used.
 Please Note the mileage exemption to live at home with an immediate family member is not an option once the Housing Contract period begins.